EtherDream/ghost6502/README.md

 ![demo3](docs/demo3.webp)

-Even if "Timer" in "Event Listener Breakpoints" is checked, the irq function still cannot be paused by the debugger.
+Even when the "Timer" option in "Event Listener Breakpoints" is checked, the irq function still cannot be paused by the debugger.

 ## API

-The above Demo3 is configured with a reset vector so that the program can be run from the specified address; while Demo1 and Demo2 are not configured, so 0x0000 is used as the default entry address.
+The above Demo3 is configured with a reset vector so that the program can be run from the specified address, whereas Demo1 and Demo2 are not configured, so 0x0000 is used as the default entry address.

-If you do not want to set the entry address through the reset vector, you can manually initialize the PC register and start the program through the `run` function:
+If you do not want to set the entry address via the reset vector, you can manually initialize the PC register and start the program using the `run` function:

 ```javascript
 const ENTRY_ADDR = 0x8000